arbolitoloco/color-blind-simulator/README.md

 ## Privacy and data

 All image manipulations (and upload) happen on the client-side only, meaning no data is collected at all.
+There is a Google Analytics snippet to track visitors and usage, so browsing isn't entirely anonymous.

 ## Contributing